 There’s oodles of simple learning with this game.

-More Bean Bag Toss Ideas
+More Bean Bag Toss Game Ideas for Kids

 It’s amazing how many times we actually go up and down the stairs in a day.
 It means that there’s tons of chances to practice your target skill.